-This easy Homemade Blueberry Sauce is the perfect topping for ice cream and pancakes as well as many other desserts.
-This simple recipe takes just 15 minutes to make.
+This best Homemade Blueberry Sauce recipe is the perfect topping for ice cream and pancakes as well as many other desserts.
+This easy blueberry recipe takes just 15 minutes to make.

-If you do decide that you want to make a batch to freeze, you can use either freezer jars or plastic food storage containers.
-Another note, you can also adjust the amount of sugar you add depending on the sweetness of the blueberries.
+If you do decide that you want to make a batch to freeze, you can use either freezer jars or plastic food storage container.
+On another note, you can also adjust the amount of sugar you add depending on the sweetness of the blueberries.
 This recipe was adapted from the Ball Blue Book Guide To Preserving.
 It’s a great reference if you like to can, or want to start.